whiskyechobravo/kerko/docs/getting_started.md

       the library (e.g., the _groupID_ of the library at https://www.zotero.org/groups/2348869/kerko_demo is `2348869`).
-    - `KERKOAPP_ZOTERO_LIBRARY_TYPE`: The type of library to get data from, either `'user'` for your personal library, or `'group'` for a group library.
+    - `KERKOAPP_ZOTERO_LIBRARY_TYPE`: The type of library to get data from, either `'user'` for a personal library, or `'group'` for a group library.

 3. Copy the `sample.config.toml` file to `config.toml` in the same directory.
    You do not need to edit the latter at this point, but later on this is where